Punktum-dk/epp-service-specification/README.md

 DK Hostmaster specifies rules ownership of DNSSEC keys.
 If you provide DNSSEC keys a part of registration, the keys are associated with the registrant as owner.
 If you want to specify another owner, please specify the `tech` or `keyholder` role (see: Role Mapping under: create domain command).

-Not all algorithms are not supported, please refer to the [DK Hostmaster Name Service specification][dkhm-name-service-specifikation].
+Not all algorithms are not supported, please refer to the [DK Hostmaster Name Service specification][dkhm-name-service-specification].

 <a name="contact-creation"></a>
 ## Contact Creation